3xHelix/sorry-as-a-service/README.md

 Big thanks to them for the original concept and API.
 This version has been transformed into **Sorry-as-a-Service'eh** (SaaS'eh) with a twist of Canadian politeness, eh!

-Created with creative stubbornness by [hotheadhacker](https://github.com/hotheadhacker) Adapted with Canadian stoner ‘sorry, eh’ willpower and a whole lot of maple syrup by [3xHelix](https://github.com/3xHelix/)
+Created with creative stubbornness by [hotheadhacker](https://github.com/hotheadhacker) Adapted with Canadian ‘sorry, eh’ willpower and a whole lot of maple syrup by [3xHelix](https://github.com/3xHelix/)

 ---